RouninMedia/filesystem-navigator-ui/README.md

  - which folders are empty
  - which folders contain other open (or closed) sub-folders

-Not least, since it isn't possible to animate an element's `height` from `0` to `auto` via  CSS transitions alone, the UI component's script contains a function which animates the opening and closing of folders of arbitrary `height`.

 _______

 ## Live Demo of the Filesystem Navigator UI